 Quite simply, it couldn’t.
 The idea of content marketing is to build your brand through organic search traffic.
 But implementing inbound marketing and content marketing strategies, you can develop a loyal audience over time.

 As this audience matures, and you continue providing value, not only will they convert, but they will be the main engine of growth for your new sales.
-In essence, inbound marketing turns your existing customers into some of your best salespeople.
+In essence, inbound marketing turns your existing customers into some of your best salespeople, and turns your website into a 24/7 sales representative.

 Is Inbound or Outbound Sales Best for My Business?